Let's mix it up a bit and try something new. How about assembling a paper flower wreath along with me. I will be posting a series of 3

 Repeat these steps to make a total of 6 flowers.

-I will be using dye ink to add color to some of the cardstock flowers in my next tutorial.
+next tutorial.
 It adds dimension and a nice contrast to the flower petals.
 Choose inks that will add color to your flowers or choose not to ink at all.
 I will be showing you an example of both versions in the next tutorial.

 Here's a sneak peek of our next flower.